Skip to main content

 $roster->packages()->dev();

-// Check if a specific package is installed
+// Check for a specific package

 $roster->uses(Packages::INERTIA); // bool